Asymptotic spectrum of weighted sample covariance: another proof of spectrum convergence: Introduction and related work

-These works focus on the sample covariance.
-However, applications in dynamic environments such as neurosciences \cite{Honnorat2022}, finance \cite{Bongiorno2023}, suggest that the sample covariance suffers from the non-stationarity of the data.
-Weighting schemes, such as the exponential weighted moving average (EWMA), are a model-free approach, with possibly very few parameters depending on the chosen weighting schemes, and represent a transparent candidate for complex and hard-to-model dynamics.
-Their use in covariance estimation is not new: Pafka et al. in 2004 \cite{Pafka2004} worked on shrinkage for exponentially-weighted sample covariance in a Gaussian setting for portfolio management, which was further studied for covariance filtering \cite{Daly2010}, Svensson in 2007 \cite{Svensson2007} used Marcenko-Pastur to study the spectrum of exponentially-weighted sample covariance when the covariance is the identity, and recently Tan et al. in 2023 \cite{Tan2023} developed a NERCOME-like approach to use non-linear shrinkage on exponentially-weighted sample covariance with applications for dynamic brain connectivity.

-As they explain in the latter, no tool from Random Matrix Theory exists at our knowledge for weighted sample covariance to replicate the methods used for the sample covariance to extract its asymptotic spectrum.
+A central result on the sample covariance in high dimension is the Marcenko-Pastur theorem \cite{Marcenko1967}: it states that in high dimension, the spectrum of the sample covariance converges to a non-random distribution, characterized by an equation on its Cauchy-Stieltjes transfrom.
+This can be seen as a law of large number for the sample spectrum.
+Several works followed to weaken the assumptions, make the proof simpler, and sutdy the behavior of the asymptotic distribution \cite{Silverstein1995a, Silverstein1995b, Silverstein1995c, Bai1998}.
+Later, a central limit theorem for linear spectral statistics was also proven \cite{Bai2004}, and recently used for a statistical test on covariance structure \cite{Bodnar2024}.

+For applications such as wireless communications for MIMO systems \cite{Couillet2011}, neurosciences for dynamic brain connectivity \cite{Honnorat2022}, finance with stochastic variance processes \cite{Bun2016, Bongiorno2023}, the \textbf{weighted} sample covariance naturally emerges.
+While the sample covariance is of the form $S = \sqrt{\Sigma} X X^* \sqrt{\Sigma}$ with $\Sigma$ the population covariance and $X$ the normalized noise matrix, the weighted sample covariance has a more general form $S = \sqrt{\Sigma} X W X^* \sqrt{\Sigma}$ with $W$ a weight matrix, typically nonnegative semi-definite.

-This work aims at filling this gap by giving an asymptotic description of the spectrum of weighted sample covariance, as a \textbf{generalization of Marcenko-Pastur theorem} for \textbf{weighted sample covariance} matrices.
-Inspired from the works of Marcenko and Pastur \cite{Marcenko1967}, Bai, Choi and Silverstein \cite{Silverstein1995a, Silverstein1995b, Silverstein1995c}, we show that under the standard, and very minimal, hypotheses of RMT, the spectrum of a weighted sample covariance converges almost surely to a distribution solving a Marcenko-Pastur-like functional equation on its Cauchy-Stieltjes transform.
+The Marcenko-Pastur theorem was generalized to this setting of weighted sample covariance: in high dimension, the spectrum of a weighted sample covariance converges almost surely to a distribution solving a Marcenko-Pastur-like functional equation on its Cauchy-Stieltjes transform.
+This result appears under different sets of assumptions in different works \cite{Monvel1996, Tulino2004, Burda2005,Zhang2007, Paul2009}, the weaker set of assumptions being found in \cite{Zhang2007}.

+This work has the pedagogical purpose of explaining and illustrating the theorem and providing a concise proof, at least compared to \cite{Zhang2007}, and mostly self-sufficient of the convergence of the spectrum of weighted sample covariance, for a set assumption stronger than the one found in \cite{Zhang2007} but still arguably quite general.